ne75/p2llvm/docs/phase0/validation.md

 All 468 suite/optimization combinations now have an observed pass across the full run and retained rerun.
 This is not a single clean 468-run execution.

+By user direction, treat these two initial timeouts as USB/loader interruptions and accept the existing 468-case semantic checkpoint.
+This is a working assumption for these two events, not a verified cause or a policy for future failures.
-Keep both original FAIL records.
-An empty log and a successful retry cannot distinguish loader/USB/serial trouble from intermittent target startup or execution failure.
-The cause remains unresolved; the runner still has no automatic retry.
+Both original FAIL records remain intact.
+The runner still has no automatic retry.

 Successful logs identify P2 ROM G on `/dev/cu.usbserial-DK0H6QJS`, with detected clock mode `0x012427f8`.
 Loading used automatic port selection, RTS, 2 Mbaud,